Nivalyx/osu-wiki/wiki/Community/Projects/puush/en.md

 ## Subscription

-While puush is available to everyone free of charge, in order to keep the service self-sufficient, users
+While puush is available to everyone free of charge, in order to keep the service self-sufficient, puush offers a "Pro" plan

 ## Downscaling